comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - **User Progress Notification**: Notification system to show AI moderation progress to user.
 Somewhat implemented.
 Seems difficult to make, but done.

-- **Testing Framework**: Somewhat done.
+- **Testing Framework**: Somewhat done, doesn't test properly.
 Tests 192 difference scenarios, mostly related to posting.
 Doesn't cover everything.
 Isn't fully automated, but let's me know what expected result didn't result.
 Only checks ~half of the actual different scenarios that can occur.

 - **Context-Aware Moderation**: Provide a few preceding approved posts for LLM moderation for better context.
 The best way may be the "memory" feature that is currently not supported by OpenRouter, so there may be no need to build it out now, also I'm simply exhausted and want to work on some other projects.
 The idea would be to get the AI to request back for more context, up to a few posts if it doesn't have enough certainty.
 Posts will need to be sent with user ID, name, order, whether it is a reply, what posts it directly succeeds, and post content.
 Users will need to be kept in the loop with notices and shown LLM reasons why it wants more context.
 (Somewhat time-consuming and requires some LLM knowledge)

 - **Simpler Context-Aware Moderation**: Likely the only way with LLMs, but actually the better way.
 Just send the preceding posts, the post the current user is directly replying to, for edits get replying and succeeding posts.
 Hide user identity from the LLM for privacy by giving fake name, alias, or random user id.
+(This is top priority, provides adequate moderation.
+Current is unreliable.)

 - **Metrics and Analytics**: Work in progress.